jimbobding/Cocktail-buddy-jim/README.md

 ### Login

-- Tried to login with non-existant credentials.
+- Tried to login with non-existent credentials.
 Flash message  ("Incorrect password and/or username")
 - Tried to login with empty fields.
 Tooltip response ("please fill in this field")
 - Tried to login with non-matching username and password.
 Flash message ("Incorrect password and/or username")